prototypefund/Digital_Bargeld-docs/api-common.rst

   :resheader Content-Type: application/json
   :status 200: The request was successful.
   :status 500 Internal server error:
-    This always indicates some serious internal operational error of the mint, such as a program bug, database problems, etc., and must not be used for client-side problems.
+    This always indicates some serious internal operational error of the exchange, such as a program bug, database problems, etc., and must not be used for client-side problems.
 When facing an internal server error, clients should retry their request after some delay.
 We recommended initially trying after